daemon1995/era_gaming_mods/Difficulty Mod/Readme.txt

 How to play with this mod:
 - Select the options you like at map start
 - Additional informations are available on right-clicking
-- Clicking "Confirm" will save all your settings, Clicking "Cancel" will reset all your options
+- Clicking "Confirm" will save all your settings.
+Clicking "Cancel" discards the current changes and restores the last saved options.
 - Enter a day at which the AI starts to receive bonuses (Payday) This will allow you to built up your hero
 - Dont use the highest AI difficulty when you are new to this mod, start with Easy or Normal and Payday at day 50
 - If you want, also use progressive-difficulty option to change the AI level during the game to a harder one.
 This allows for a smooth game progression.
 Like from Hard to Expert.
 Or from Extreme to Insane.